M7-TROJAN/DataBase/Creating-a-Fake-Database-using-Python/README.md

 Creating synthetic data is a fundamental practice in database management, software testing, and learning SQL.
 Python's Faker library allows you to generate artificial data that closely resembles real-world information.
 This README demonstrates the creation of synthetic data in both a CSV file and an SQLite database, providing essential hands-on experience for anyone learning database operations.

-### Faker Samples
-For more examples and a consolidated view of various synthetic data generation methods using Faker, explore the [Faker Samples script](faker_data_samples.py).
-This script provides additional code snippets that demonstrate a wide range of Faker's capabilities in generating mock data.

 ## Instructions

 ### Generate Synthetic Data in a CSV File